iwswordpress/ndc-gql/COURSES-01/cars-parts/GUIDE.md

 When it comes to parts, parts returns a list of Part types, so it has to go to Parts and resolve fields there.

 If one removes Cars > brand or replaces the return with some other text, it will appear in data returned.
+If we comment it out, provided the schema allows null, it will return null if requested.

 As brand is a required field, if the brand resolver is removed the query will error.